gopala-kr/10-weeks/README.md

-> I'm taking a challenge to learn a new technology every week from Oct-2017.
+> I'm taking up a challenge to learn a new technology every week from Oct-2017.
 My goal to learn idea behind most of the buzz words in technology(within next 10 weeks), to build a simple application using it, and a blog about it.
-I'm more interested in my short wh questions..what-why-when-how-who/where..
+I'm more interested in answers to my wh questions..what-why-when-how-who/where..

 *********************
 * [[Week-1]()] - react ecosystem : react, redux, relay, graphql, react-native